HaashimH1/Deploma3/README.md

 PAYMENT_AMOUNT_9MONTH = 219.99
 PAYMENT_AMOUNT_12MONTH = 249.99
 ```

 - Declaring objects so it can be accessed anywhere in this file.
-- ANSI colour codes for displaying different coloured texts to terminal to show differentiation between fields and focus and certain aspects.
+- ANSI colour codes for displaying different coloured texts to terminal to show differentiation between fields and focus on certain aspects.
 - Subscription pricings so it can be easily updated without digging deep into code, as pricings are very volatile for a business.

 ```python